PhD Position, Computer Vision

 Core responsibilities:

-- Establish robust organoid–machine interfaces including neural signal acquisition and real-time decoding
+- Establish robust organoidโmachine interfaces, including neural signal acquisition and real-time decoding

-- Combine intelligent interfaces with bioengineered muscle actuators to create biohybrid systems
+- Combine intelligent interfaces with bioengineered muscle actuators to create biohybrid systems that integrate sensing, computation, and movement

 Impact